gatein/gatein-portal/packaging/jboss-as5/README.txt

 mvn -Pdownload

-If SERVERS_DIR is not at default location explicitly set it:
+If SERVERS_DIR is not at default location, explicitly set it:

 mvn -Pdownload -Dservers.dir=SERVERS_DIR

-You shouldn't set jbossas.name property when using -Pdownload.
+There's no need to set 'jbossas.name' property when using -Pdownload (if set, its value should be 'jboss-5.1.0.GA').

 4) Zip bundle may be produced by activating 'bundle' profile